IslenskaStaerdfraedafelagid/ncm30-website/info/index.md

 Keflavík International Airport is Iceland's main transportation hub, with direct connections to all major Nordic capitals.
 International travellers can book a single ticket to Akureyri with Icelandair, connecting via Reykjavik.
 Multiple daily flights operate between Reykjavik and Akureyri year-round.

-Keflavik Airport is situated about 50 km from Reykjavik.
-The travel from Keflavík Airport to the city center takes approximately 45 minutes and regular airport buses operate in sync with flight arrivals.
+A few direct flights between mainland Europe and Akureyri are also available, although not directly from Scandinavia.
+Options can be checked on the website of <a href="https://www.innanlandsflugvellir.is/en/akureyri-airport">Akureyri Airport/a>

-# Travelling to Akureyri
+# Travelling domestically to Akureyri

-There are several transportation options between Akureyri and Reykjavík.
-The flight from Reykjavík to Akureyri takes about 40 minutes, while driving along Route 1 (approximately 386 km) takes around 4–5 hours.
+There are several transportation options to come to Akureyri.
+The flight from Reykjavík Domestic Airport to Akureyri takes about 40 minutes.

+while driving along Route 1 (approximately 386 km) takes around 4–5 hours.
 Public bus route 57 operates between Akureyri and Reykjavík.

 A handful of direct flights from mainland Europe directly to Akureyri exist as well.